inspec/inspec-aws/docs/resources/aws_ec2_fleets.md

 Use the `aws_ec2_fleets` InSpec audit resource to test properties of the plural AWS EC2 Fleet.

-The AWS::EC2::SpotFleet resource specifies the configuration information to launch a fleet--or group--of instances.
+The AWS::EC2::SpotFleet specifies the configuration information to launch a fleet--or group--of instances.

 ## Syntax